 - Will it be general admission or assigned seating?

 - Does the audience move around at all during the performance?

 - If you aren’t using a traditional performance space, what is the seating configuration?

-Listed below are some of the jobs you should consider for your Front of House team.
-Aside from your Front of House Manager, who will have a lot of responsibility and should always be a paid position, these positions may be paid hourly or they may be filled by volunteers.
+Aside from your Front of House Manager, who will have a lot of responsibility and should always be a paid position, your FOH team may be paid hourly or they may be filled by volunteers.
 Remember, however, that although it may save you money to have volunteers, it will take time and energy to organize, schedule, train, and properly thank your volunteers for their contribution to your production.
 If you are planning to allocate complimentary tickets for your volunteers, you should consider this when calculating your box office potential.